 Bradley Hall 177

-Ph.D., Systems Science & Mathematics, Washington University in St. Louis
+Ph.D., Systems Science and Mathematics, Washington University in St. Louis

 Dr. Liu received his Ph.D. from Washington University in St. Louis in June 1985.
 Currently, he is a professor of computer science and information systems at Bradley University.
 Dr. Liu also worked as a visiting senior systems analyst in fall 1995 at Corporate Information Services, Caterpillar Inc., Peoria, Illinois; as a visiting professor in fall 2002 at Institute of Systems Science, Chinese Academy of Science, Beijing, China; and as a visiting professor in fall 2009 at State Key Software Engineering Lab, Wuhan University, China.